Fort Bragg soldier who went missing Memorial Day weekend was decapitated, investigators say

-(CNN)The severed head of a 21-year-old solider from Fort Bragg, North Carolina, washed ashore near Cape Lookout National Seashore, an autopsy of the soldier shows.
+(CNN)The severed head of a 21-year-old soldier from Fort Bragg, North Carolina, washed ashore near Cape Lookout National Seashore, an autopsy of the soldier shows.

 Enrique Roman-Martinez, a paratrooper with the 82nd Airborne Division, was last seen May 22 at a campsite on South Core Banks, one of the islands that make up Cape Lookout National Seashore, US Army Criminal Investigation Command (CID) spokesperson Chris Grey told CNN.